stumpapp/stump/docs/pages/guides/configuration/server-options.md

 ## Configuration Options

 There are a number of configuration options that you can set to customize Stump's behavior.
-You will be setting these options in the `Stomp.toml` file, but you can also set them as environment variables.
+You will be setting these options in the `Stump.toml` file, but you can also set them as environment variables.

 ### Environment Variables